Siftah/get_iplayer/install/winmanual.md

     <http://127.0.0.1:1935>

+6. After the WPM has opened in your browser, click the `Refresh Cache` button.
+A new tab or window will open that shows the cache being refreshed.
+Leave that tab or window open to have the cache refreshed automatically every hour.
+You can also manually refresh the cache at any time.

-6. Stop the WPM by typing Ctrl-Break.
+7. Stop the WPM by typing Ctrl-Break.